antonblanchard/chiselwatt/README.md

 Synthesis on FPGAs is supported with yosys/nextpnr.
 It uses Docker images, so no software other than Docker needs to be installed.
 If you prefer podman you can use that too.

-Edit Makefile.synth to configure your FPGA, JTAG device etc. You will also need to configure the amount of block RAM your FPGA supports, by editing `src/main/scala/Core.scala`.
+Edit Makefile to configure your FPGA, JTAG device etc. You will also need to configure the amount of block RAM your FPGA supports, by editing `src/main/scala/Core.scala`.
 Here we are using 128kB of block RAM: